 "The heat dissipates quicker.
 Pancakes hold it in."
-"Very interesting."
-Jobe popped a half-strip of bacon into his mouth.

-"Dontcha wanna know why they do that?" asked Ellie, her voice running low on patience.
+"Very interesting," Jobe said, nodding.
+He popped a halfstrip of bacon into his mouth.
+"Don't ya wanna know why they do that?" asked Ellie, her voice running low on patience.
 "Sure."
 Jobe took a sip of coffee.

 "Waffle irons are designed to produce waffles that are cooked evenly and thoroughly."
-"OK, miss smarty pants, you know more than me.
-You always do."
+"OK, miss smarty pants, you know more than me; you always do.
+You made your point."
 Charlie slipped out the side door, largely undetected.
 He noticed a big, long fifth wheel in the adjacent space.
 What a beauty, he thought to himself.
 "You used to be impressed," said Ellie.